mava/Nova-LaTeX/LaTeX.novaextension/README.md

 By default, Skim is kept in the background, but this can be changed in this extension’s **Preferences** tab.

 To jump back to the LaTeX source line corresponding to a point in a PDF file, just ⇧⌘-*click* on a point in the PDF in Skim.
-Make sure that Skim’s **PDF–TeX Sync** preferences are set up correctly, as explained above in the third bullet point under Requirements.
+Make sure that **Nova** is selected in Skim’s **PDF–TeX Sync** preferences, as explained above in the third bullet point under Requirements.

 The log files produced during the **Build** (⌘B) task are available in Nova’s **Reports Sidebar**.
 Compilation errors and warnings are displayed in the **Issues Sidebar** and in the editor gutter (this requires the TexLab Language Server).